Muhlenkamp Fund 2017 Distributions

-The record date for the distribution will be December 27, 2017 and the payable and ex-dates will be December 28, 2017.
-You will receive a distribution based on the shares you own as of December 27, 2017.
+The record date for the distribution was December 27, 2017 and the ex-date, reinvestment date, and payable date was December 28, 2017.
+You received a distribution based on the shares you owned as of December 27, 2017.

 : This information is for tax planning purposes and should not be used for tax reporting.

 What considerations for Dividend and

 The goal of the Muhlenkamp Fund is to make our shareholders a good return after taxes and .
 This means minimizing the tax rate and postponing to the extent that it may be profitable.

 How do we seek to “minimize the tax”?

 We prefer long-term and qualified over short-term and ordinary .
 Here’s why: